pinareceaktan/my-cv/README.md

 **Reseaerch Engineer** @ [Huawei](https://www.huawei.com/tr/) _(September 2019- Present)_<br>
 - Implementing a _spelling correction_ model, for English, Spanish, Russian and Arabic for Huawei App Galery Search.
 - Finetuning language models (mainly bert and likes of bert) to help relate domain and language specific queries on a search engine system.
-- Implemented an hybrid keyword extraction pipeline for mapping apps with related queries for AG search.
+- Implemented a hybrid keyword extraction pipeline for mapping apps with related queries for AG search.
 - Implemented a parallel corpus filtering pipeline in collaboration with AARC of Huawei.
 Developed a proxy task to eliminate hard-case examples in filtering parallel corpus.
 Published an ACL paper as a result and ranked in the EMNLP contest of WMT20.
 - **_Technologies used:_** Python3.x, TensorFlow, PyTorch, NLTK, SpaCy, Scikit-learn, Pandas, Jupyter.